mjordan/islandora_workbench/README.md

 * Whether values in the `title` field exceed Drupal's maximum length for titles of 255 characters (but this check is skipped if `validate_title_length` is set to `False`).
 * Whether either `media_type` or `media_types` is present in your configuration file.
 * Whether each row contains the same number of columns as there are column headers.
+* Whether the columns required to create paged content are present (see "Creating paged content" below).

 ## Creating nodes from the sample data